Hua Chunying: Commentary

 Hua has criticized the US plea to release Pu Zhiqiang, saying, "I think lots of people have the same feeling with me, that some people in the United States have hearts that are too big and hands that are too long.
 Washington should address human rights problems at home and stop trying to be the world's policeman or judge."
+In 2020, Hua retweeted a story published by The Grayzone that claimed to debunk research into the internment camps in Xinjiang detaining Uyghurs.

 In 2021, she compared the January 6 United States Capitol attack with the 2019 storming of the Legislative Council Complex.